 Crosslisted With: IIPS 30329, section 01

 Although advances in science and technology have made tremendous gains in promoting health and longevity, these achievements have not been experienced evenly.
 Instead, devastating health and disability-based inequities persist, such as environmental racism and disability-based discrimination.
 As a result, social movement groups and organizations are fighting to protect vulnerable communities and promote civil rights.
-This class will address how social movements have impacted the health and human rights of vulnerable social groups in the US and beyond today.
-We will use a sociological perspective to investigate the structural determinants of health and the social construction of disabilities, and investigate how advocates, activists, and organizations fight for good health and disability justice.
+This class will therefore address how social movements have impacted the health and human rights of vulnerable social groups in the US and beyond today.
+To do so, we will (1) use a sociological perspective to investigate the structural determinants of health and the social construction of disabilities, and (2) investigate how advocates, activists, and organizations fight for good health and disability justice.
 This course will require participation in a daylong multi-fieldsite visit, weekly readings, presentations, and a final paper.

 Crosslisted With: SOC 40555, section 01